ncolesummers/Cinnabunday/README.md

 This is a movie night web app for my partner and I. We can add movies to a shared list and then randomly select two to pick from.

-Built using Deno.
+Built using Deno and Fresh.
 No other dependencies necessary.

 ### Usage